 The software industry is booming (PR Newswire).
 One of the major reasons is local business investment.
 Over the past few years, more SMBs have realized the need to adopt new tech tools and amp up their web presence.
 Some of your local business clients are thinking along the same lines.
 Maybe they want to take their brick-and-mortar store online for the first time.
 Or it could be that their own customers want an easier way to make communicate with them, like through SMS business text messaging.
 Perhaps they’re looking for better reporting for their marketing.
 If your clients are looking for solutions, you can help them by offering a white-label client portal.
 A portal gives your clients access to everything from ecommerce tools to reports.

 Download the “State of Local Business” insight report to learn how small and medium businesses have adopted technology since the onset of the COVID-19 pandemic.

-How do you know which client portal to offer, though?
+How do you know which white-label client portal to offer?
 Look for a solution with these features to ensure your customers get what they need—and more.

 Look for a white-label client portal with built-in communication tools